Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Rental properties include apartments, condos, townhouses, and single-family homes.
 You can find furnished or unfurnished options.
 Rental agreements typically range from short-term (months) to long-term (years).

 Another possible alternative is buying property.
-Some expats opt to purchase property in Spain, especially those planning to stay long-term or seeking investment opportunities.
+Some expats opt to purchase property when they’re moving to Spain, especially those planning to stay long-term or seeking investment opportunities.

 While this provides stability and potential for appreciation, it requires a significant financial commitment and familiarity with local real estate laws.